-Studies show that sufficient time, attendance in a program and engagement in the activities, is an important element of a program's ability to have a positive influence on students.
-This includes both the hours of the program and the number of days students participate in the program.
+Studies show that sufficient time, attendance in a program, and engagement in the activities is an important element of a program's ability to have a positive influence on students.
+This includes both the hours of the program, and the number of days students participate in the program.

-It is recommended that programs operate 5 days per week and seek to provide learning opportunities for school holidays, breaks, and summer.
-Requests to alter hours of operation requirements, particularly within 21st CCLC programs serving middle school and high school students will be considered by the OSDE on a site by site basis.
+It is recommended that programs operate five (5) days per week and seek to provide learning opportunities for school holidays, breaks, and summer.
+Requests to alter hours of operation requirements, particularly within 21st CCLC programs serving middle school and high school students, will be considered by the OSDE on a site-by-site basis.

-A plan for immediate implementation should be developed prior to applying for the grant.
+A plan for immediate implementation should be developed with your advisory committee prior to applying for the grant.